 Seek Advice as Early as Possible

 Ideally, professional advice should be sought at the earliest possible time.
 If you’ve even the slightest suspicion you may struggle with your loan repayments, it’s worth securing independent advice from a trusted provider.
-There are specialist services available in the UK for customers concerned about debt, which can be invaluable in such scenarios.
+There are specialist services available for customers concerned about debt, which can be invaluable in such scenarios.
 The support of an independent financial adviser (AFA) or independent broker could also prove useful.

 Be Honest with Your Lender